knative/specs/specs/eventing/data-plane.md

 - **Event Processors** can be event senders, event recipients, or both.
 - **Event Sources** are exclusively event senders, and never act as recipients.
-- **Event Sinks** are exclusively event recipients, and never act as senders.
+- **Event Sinks** are exclusively event recipients, and do not send events as part of their event handling.

 ## Introduction